WorldofKerry/c2hdl/README.md

 ## How to use:
 Take your C code with no function declarates.
 Paste it into ChatGPT with prompt 'Rewrite this C code using a single `while(true)` and if statements.
 If there is an `if (condition) { ... } else { ... }` statement, replace it with `if (condition) { ... } if (!condition) { ... }`'.
 Paste the output to the source.c file.
 Run all of `main.ipynb`.

+## Future Features
+- Expand more on the statefulness of the code
+- More concrete code parse, less reliance on having correctly formatted C code

 ## Version 3:
 - Too much overhead in parsing the code myself, will use a library instead
 - Focus more on the correctness of the output of the non-blocking assignments